17 Math Activities for Preschoolers

 Popular Phone Apps:

 Let’s face it, kids know how to use some apps better than many adults!
 Capitalize on that and let your child practice their math skills on your phones and tablets.
-Some popular math apps include: Preschool Math Games for Kids, Counting Caterpillar , and Hungry Fish.
+Some popular math apps include: Preschool Math Games for Kids, Todo Math , and Math Master Kids.
 These are all interactive apps that are entertaining for kids, but also give them a chance to practice math functions and number identification.
 Who knows?
 Maybe they’ll find math exciting when they’re bored!
 Use that screen time to their (and your) advantage.

 For preschoolers, learning about and exploring numbers should be all about fun and play.
 Work with them to discover how numbers can fit into their everyday lives.
 As they see those numbers in action, they’ll get more and more comfortable with the math concepts around them.
 Have fun exploring those numbers (and concepts) together!